 What are your goals with your app? 🔗

 I need to feel myself a creator.
 Need to do something useful to people.
 Also, I need to live and satisfy my needs (by money).

-How did you found Localazy and why you think it is the right fit for your app localisation? 🔗
+How did you find Localazy and why do you think it is the right fit for your app localization? 🔗

-Quora I thought.
-I hope it will be more useful and affordable for my purposes than some other services I’ve tried.
+Quora I think.
+I think Localazy is more useful and more affordable for my purposes than some other services I’ve tried.